 The potential contribution of the IOP spike was recently addressed by comparing untreated control eyes with a sham control group where the suture was applied as per methods described above, and then removed after 2 days.
 In other words, these sham control eyes were subjected to the same acute IOP spike but not the chronic IOP elevation beyond 48 hours.
 We found that the long term outcomes, measured by ERG, OCT and RGC counts, remain unaltered in the sham controls when compared with untreated controls16, showing that the initial IOP spike did not have an important role in the RGC deficit seen in this model.
 This is also supported by the fact that in the ocular hypertension (OHT) eyes, there was no correlation between the magnitude of the IOP spike and the RGC dysfunction in the long term, whereas there was a significant correlation with chronic IOP elevation15.
-Additionally, one study where the suture was removed after 8 weeks shows that ganglion cell function could fully recovered, as measured by pSTR24, which supports the idea that the brief IOP spike resulting from the model induction makes little contribution to the retinal dysfunction found after chronic IOP elevation.
-Had the transient IOP spike been a contributing factor to the ganglion cell injury, one would not expect such recovery after suture removal at week 8.
+Additionally, one study where the suture was removed after 8 weeks shows that ganglion cell function could fully recover, as measured by the pSTR24, which supports the idea that the brief IOP spike resulting from the model induction makes little contribution to the retinal dysfunction found after chronic IOP elevation.
+Had the transient IOP spike been a contributing factor to the ganglion cell injury, one would not expect recovery after suture removal at week 8.
 Therefore, despite having the limitation of a transient IOP spike, the circumlimbal suture model of ocular hypertension is a useful addition to currently available small animal glaucoma models.

 Although the aforementioned evidence supports the usefulness of this model, every effort should be made to minimize the transient IOP spike.
 The following may assist with model induction.
 First, the most common problem encountered is that IOP can return to normal a few days after suture application.
-The probable cause is that the suture knot gradually loosens over time.
+The probable cause of this pressure normalization is that the suture knot gradually loosens over time.
 To troubleshoot, ensure the first (slip) knot is securely fastened before tying the second knot.
 This can be achieved by continuously maintaining tension on one end of the slip knot (arrow in Figure 1A) until the second knot is tied.
 The second most common issue is hyphema which can occur in the first few hours after suturing.
 In our experience, this was commonly associated with an excessively high IOP spike (usually ≥ 80 mmHg in rats and mice) or perforation of the eye when weaving the suture.
 Other complications of the procedure include cataract (usually reversible) in the short term, and loss of the suture in the long term due to suture slippage or tearing of the conjunctiva.
 We have not noted the development of any ocular surface infections in any cohort of rats or mice.
 For novices to microscopic surgery, some practice is required to master circumlimbal suture application.
 We have reported an initial success rate of 50% in our first cohort of mice (40 out of 81 mice)16.
 In our experience, this improves to 70 – 80% with practice.
 In a subsequent cohort of 60 mice, we found a total success rate of 70%, with hyphema (13%) and suture loss (17%) accounting for the 30% failure rate.
-In a cohort of 20 rats, we find a higher success rate (90%) than in mice, with only 2 rats being excluded due to hyphema (10%), and no animals were excluded due to suture loss.
+In a cohort of 20 rats, we found a higher success rate (90%) than in mice, with only 2 rats being excluded due to hyphema (10%), and no animals were excluded due to suture loss.
 Perforation during surgery are rare occurrences in both rat and mouse models (~1%).

 ACKNOWLEDGMENTS: